iiasa/CWatM/docu/calibration_tutorial.rst

 What you need
 =============

-Python 2.7.x 64 bit and a running CWATM (libraries netCDF4, numpy, scipy, GDAL) In addition: **library deap**
+Python 2.7.x 64 bit and a running CWatM (libraries netCDF4, numpy, scipy, GDAL) In addition: **library deap**

 Calibration is using a distributed evolutionary algorithms in python: DEAP library